 The final blessing

 If it turns out that the people, through their unfaithfulness, are wasting all their blessings, how will the faithfulness of God turn out in the end?
-It will become clear that Israel will only be blessed under the rule of his Messiah, the Lord Jesus Christ, Who by His power will introduce the blessing and by that same power will maintain the blessing.
+It will become clear that Israel will only be blessed under the rule of their Messiah, the Lord Jesus Christ, Who by His power will introduce the blessing and by that same power will maintain the blessing.
 The enemy will have no chance of robbing the people of that blessing.

 The book of Ruth, which happens in the time of Judges (Rth 1:1), concludes with the name of “David” (Rth 4:22).
 When David becomes king, he deals with the enemies and secures the blessing for the people.
-In David we see a wonderful reference to the Lord Jesus, who will do the same for His people of Israel when He returns to earth.
+In David we see a wonderful reference to the Lord Jesus, Who will do the same for His people of Israel when He returns to earth.

-The decay in which the people of God have ended up and which is written in Judges, is foretold by Joshua.
+The decay in which the people of God have ended up and which is written in the book of Judges, is foretold by Joshua.
 Joshua warned of this in his farewell speech to Israel, to “their elders and their heads and their judges and their officers”, which are the people with responsibility within the people (Jos 23:2).
 He says to them: “For if you ever go back and cling to the rest of these nations, these which remain among you, and intermarry with them, so that you associate with them and they with you, know with certainty that the LORD your God will not continue to drive these nations out from before you; but they will be a snare and a trap to you, and a whip on your sides and thorns in your eyes, until you perish from off this good land which the LORD your God has given you” (Jos 23:12-13).

 These prophetic words resemble Paul’s words to the elders of the church in Ephesus (Acts 20:29-30).
 He warns them of the deviations that will come after his passing away.
 Ephesus is the church to which he has explained the special blessings with which God has blessed the individual believer and the church as a whole.